 It is important that interns know that self-disclosure will be part of the supervisory and training experience during the doctoral psychology internship here at the UCTC.
-Training staff will assist the intern to explore and understand the characteristics and dynamics the intern brings to interpersonal and professional situations and how these characteristics and dynamics facilitate or hinder effective professional interactions and interventions.
+Training staff will assist the intern to explore and understand the characteristics and dynamics the intern brings to interpersonal and professional situations.
+Staff will also help interns explore how these characteristics and dynamics facilitate or hinder effective professional interactions and interventions.
 This exploration will also include identifying and processing intern cohort dynamics in order to assist interns in developing professional, collegial relationship skills.
 Interns are encouraged to examine and discuss such issues as how personal characteristics and interpersonal styles affect professional group functioning, ways to address and resolve professional conflicts, and the influence of power differences in professional groups.

 "All Sizes Fit" campaign for body size diversity awareness in February of 2015

 The Counseling and Testing Center as a Multicultural Organization

 The Counseling and Testing Center strives to live up to the values and principles of a multicultural organization.
 This means we attempt to develop and implement explicit policies and practices that ensure that all members of the diverse workforce feel fully included and have every opportunity to contribute to the goal of achieving the mission of the organization.
 We also seek to continually improve our organization and to enhance our ability to achieve our mission, by advocating and practicing social justice internally and external to the educational system.